How to Become a Utilization Review (UR) Nurse

 Step 1: Enroll in a Nursing Program

-To become a UR nurse, you must first obtain an Associate's Degree in Nursing or, ideally, a Bachelor of Science in Nursing.
+To become a UR nurse, you must first obtain an Associate Degree in Nursing or, ideally, a Bachelor of Science in Nursing.
 Many schools offer pre-licensure Bachelor of Science in Nursing (BSN) programs, which take four years to complete.
-Some UR nurses have also completed a master's degree in nursing
+Some UR nurses have also completed a Master of Science in Nursing (MSN) degree.

 Step 2: Pass the NCLEX-RN